Our full 2017 Off-Season hockey program is live! You can get access to the 2017 Introductory Phase FREE by clicking here.

-Off-Season Domination includes a full 6-Phase Hockey Training program, which will provide you with professional designed hockey training workouts throughout the entire off-season.
-This includes a full strength program, with conditioning and speed workouts synergized into the program to make you dominant in all facets of the game.
-You will notice massive improvements in your speed, strength, power, agility and conditioning – and your teammates are going to be asking you what you did over the off-season!
+Off-Season Domination includes a full 6-Phase Hockey Training program, which will provide you with professionally designed hockey training workouts throughout the entire off-season.
+This includes a full strength program, with conditioning and speed workouts synergized into the program to make you dominate in all facets of the game.
+You will notice massive improvements in your speed, strength, power, agility, explosiveness and conditioning!

-This 6-month specialized training program is periodized so that you will be peaking, and at your best, for training camp and tryouts.
-Your goal shouldn’t be just to play well at tryouts – you want to be that standout and dominant hockey player that everyone watches notices.
-Our goal is to help you be that player.
+Your goal shouldn’t be just to play well at your hockey tryouts or training camp – you want to be that standout and dominant hockey player that everyone who’s watching notices.
+This training program is periodized so that you will be peaking and at your best for training camp and tryouts.

 When you step onto the ice at the end of the summer you will be an absolute MACHINE on the ice, with new found speed, explosiveness, and power – and you will be dominating your opponents on the ice.

 What Should Go Into an Off-Season Hockey Training Program?

 When it comes to offseason training for hockey it’s incredibly important to understand that we are doing our off-ice work to become better hockey players, and not to have beach body’s or look like bodybuilders.
 This is a trap that is easy to fall into when working with your hometowns personal trainer, he may look the part, but does he truly understand the underlying physiology towards attaining maximum performance in hockey?